 • NPV DCF example: comparing competing investments with NPV

-• When to use discounting and NPV in the business case
+• When to use DCF and NPV in the business case

 Time value of money in finance and business planning

 - Opportunity.
 The money you have now you could (in principle) invest now, and gain return or interest, between now and the future time.
 Money you will not have until a future time cannot be used now.

 - Risk.
 Money you have now is not at risk.
-Money predicted to arrive in the future is less certain.
+Money expected in the future is less certain.

 - Inflation.
 A sum you have today will very likely buy more than an equal sum you will not have until years in future.
 Inflation over time reduces the buying power of money.

 Present value, future value, and net present value

-What future money is worth today is called its present value (PV), and what it will be worth in the future when it finally arrives is called not surprisingly its future value (FV).
+What future money is worth today is called its present value (PV) and what it will be worth in the future when it finally arrives is called not surprisingly its future value (FV).
 The right to receive a payment one year from now for $100 (the future value) might be worth to us today $95 (its present value).
-Present value is discounted below future value.
+Present value is said to be discounted below future value.